 When I woke up on Saturday morning and turned on my iPhone 5s, I got this pleasant surprise on my screen!
 The hawk-eyed might notice that it says “T-Mobile WiFi” in the notification bar.

-The wifi calling feature is a new feature in iOS8.
-It enables carriers to use the existing wifi infrastructure to connect calls to and from your iPhone, just like a Skype call.
-It’s still not “free” calling; T-Mobile deducts the minutes from your plan, and even charges the usual steep international calling rates.
+The WiFi calling feature is a new feature in iOS8.
+It enables carriers to use the existing WiFi infrastructure to connect calls to and from your iPhone, just like a Skype call.
+It’s still not “free” calling; T-Mobile deducts the minutes from your plan and even charges the usual steep international calling rates.

 For me, this is good because I will finally have coverage in coffee shops and my apartment.
-As long as I have cell coverage or wifi, my calls will reliably be connected to me.
-I have yet to make enough wifi calls to make a final judgement, but so far the call quality has been very good.
+As long as I have cell coverage or WiFi, my calls will reliably be connected to me.
+I have yet to make enough WiFi calls to make a final judgement, but so far the call quality has been very good.

 OTT providers such as Rebtel, Tango, and Skype are trying to make the communication experience better in other ways than price.
-And since these carriers charge the same amount independent on how its delivered, the value proposition for apps that provides free calling still applies.
+And since these carriers charge the same amount independent on how it’s delivered, the value proposition for apps that provides free calling still applies.

-We tested making a wifi phone call and trying to switch to the cell network.
+We tested making a WiFi phone call and trying to switch to the cell network.
 See the results here: WiFi Calling to Cell Phone Network